DigiReaper/backend-addrly/README.md

 ## Overview

 DateMeDoc is a comprehensive dating application backend that uses AI-powered psychological analysis and matchmaking.
 Users create "Date-Me-Docs" - personalized dating profiles with custom application forms.
-When people apply, the system analyzes their digital footprint (Twitter, blogs, personal websites) to determine compatibility.
+When people apply, the system analyzes their digital footprint (blogs, personal websites) to determine compatibility.

 ## Tech Stack